Search for Dark Matter in 2HDMS at LHC and future Lepton Colliders: The model

 where $\phi_i^+$ (and $\phi_i^-$ in case of the transposed fields) are the complex charged components, $\rho_i$ are the real parts of the neutral components and $\eta_i$ are the imaginary parts of the neutral components of the doublets.
 For the singlet there is only a neutral component, where $\rho_S$ is the real part and $A_S$ is the complex part, which will be the DM candidate in this work.
 (By charged and neutral we mean electrically charged and neutral in this case.)

 The charged components of the doublets give rise to charged scalar particles $H^\pm$, the real parts of the neutral components of the doublets and the singlets give rise to neutral scalar particles $h_1$, $h_2$ and $h_3$ and the imaginary parts of the neutral components of the doublets and the singlets give rise to neutral pseudo-scalar particles $A$ and $A_S$.
 (There is also a charged Goldstone $G^\pm$ and a neutral pseudo-scalar Goldstone $G^0$, which are absorbed by the $W$ and $Z$ bosons after electroweak symmetry breaking.)
-These are the eigenfields in the mass basis and can be seen as physical particles.
+These are the eigenfields in the mass basis{, which correspond to} physical particles.
 They can be obtained via rotations of the fields in the interaction basis and their eigenvalues are the squares of their masses.
 They are summarized in Table~\ref{tab:2HDMS_eigenfields}.

 \textbf{Free parameters:} The 19 free parameters from Eq.~\ref{eq:2HDMS_potential} are:

 where $\tan \beta = \frac{v_2}{v_1}$ and $v=\sqrt{v_1^2 + v_2^2} \approx 246 \, \text{GeV}$ is fixed by the SM.